Skip to main content

 Introduction to TypeScript

-TypeScript is language developed by Microsoft, and it's a superset of JavaScript.
-When we say 'superset', we mean that TypeScript has all the JavaScript features, but additionally, it extends the language with things like interfaces, generics and – one of the most exciting additions in my opinion – typings.
-In fact, we could be a bit more specific and state that TypeScript is a superset of ES2015 because a lot of features that are available in ES2015 (such as arrow functions) are also available in TypeScript.
+TypeScript is a language developed by Microsoft, and it’s a superset of JavaScript.
+When we say ‘superset’, we mean TypeScript has all the JavaScript features, but it extends the language with things like interfaces, generics and (one of the most exciting additions in my opinion) typings.
+We could get more specific and say TypeScript is a superset of ES2015, since many ES2015 features (like arrow functions) are also available in TypeScript.

-Before we take a look at the basic behaviour of TypeScript we need to discuss a few key terms and processes that will help us out when creating applications using TypeScript.
+Before we look at how TypeScript behaves, we need to cover a few key terms and processes that’ll help when building applications with it.

 Transpilation

-Transpilation is a process of transforming an application from one language to another one (transpilation is sometimes also referred to as source-to-source compiling).
-For TypeScript, transpilation is essential as we need to transpile our TypeScript code to JavaScript so that browsers and other environments can execute it.
+Transpilation is the process of transforming code from one language to another (sometimes called source-to-source compiling).
+For TypeScript, transpilation is essential: we need to transpile our TypeScript code to JavaScript so browsers and other environments can run it.

-During this transpilation process, we can tell the transpiler how to create the final JavaScript code by feeding it some options.
+During transpilation, we can tell the transpiler how to shape the final JavaScript output by feeding it options.

 tsc

-tsc is a command line TypeScript compiler that has many options for transpilation – these options can be added either inline or via a tsconfig.json configuration file.
+tsc is a command line TypeScript compiler with many transpilation options.
+These options can be added inline or through a tsconfig.json configuration file.

-Since tsc is a command line tool, we need to install that.
-Luckily, it's something that we can do easily since tsc is available as an npm package when we install TypeScript.
-It also makes sense to install tsc as a global package so that we can use it in any project where TypeScript compilation is required.
+Since tsc is a command line tool, we need to install it.
+It ships as an npm package when we install TypeScript.
+It makes sense to install it globally so we can use it in any project that needs TypeScript compilation.

 npm i -g typescript